 Educació requests that schools provide the Spanish version of the 4th grade registration form to respond to the School for All initiative.

-The request reached the schools through a letter signed by the head of Education Inspection, Gabriel Timoner, to which ARA Baleares had access through several school principals, who expressed their concern about the possible motivations behind this question.
+The request reached the schools through a letter signed by the head of Education Inspection, Gabriel Timoner, to which ARA Baleares had access through several school principals, who expressed concern about the possible motivations behind this question.

 The letter reads: "In order to respond to the request for access to public information submitted by the organization Escuela de Todos, which refers to 'data on the 4th grade enrollment process,' we ask that you send a PDF copy (Spanish version) of the June 2025 enrollment form."
 Schools must submit the document by October 7.